ecellvit/QuizFeed-Backend/README.md

 #To DO
-- [-]   Verification of Teacher posting Quiz
+- [X]   Verification of Teacher posting Quiz
 - [ ]   Showing all quizzes created by teacher
 - [ ]   ------------THE END OF TEACHERS PART 1------
 - [ ]   Show Students all available quizes post verification is student